 When it comes to your car, every part is important.
-But there are some parts you can’t do without, or your life would be at risk – among these are your brakes.
+But there are some parts you can’t do without or your life would be at risk, like your brakes.
 Remember late last year when rollaway issues forced a major recall for millions of vehicles?

 Well, it looks like another auto manufacturer has found thousands of electronic parking brakes that aren’t working properly.
 Because of this, the company is recalling around 53,000 vehicles to correct this safety concern.

-Tesla Model S and Model X vehicles that were manufactured between February to October 2016 could have a parking brake that is releasing improperly.
+Tesla Model S and Model X vehicles manufactured between February to October 2016 may have parking brakes that could be released improperly.
 The widespread recall is being issued by Tesla as a precautionary step, although the company claims not all of these vehicles will experience the defect.
-In fact, Tesla believes only around 5 percent of these vehicles will be found to have the faulty brake.
+In fact, Tesla believes only around 5% of vehicles will have the faulty brake.

 So far, no injuries or accidents have been reported as a result of this issue.
 Still, it’s not worth taking any chances.
 While it may be true that only 5 percent will have the problem, Tesla has explained that it’s nearly impossible to tell which vehicles will be affected by the damaged gear.